kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 - `RunParamSet`
 - `RunApply`

-This have been replaced with method in KfApi.
+This have been replaced with method in `KfApi`.